Cavan: 21st century

-In the 1990s and 2000s Cavan town expanded rapidly with extensive urban regeneration and suburban expansion.
-It is one of the main economic hubs of the north central part of Ireland and has an extensive range of financial services, legal, medical, industrial and retail enterprises.
+In the 1990s and 2000s, Cavan town expanded rapidly with both urban regeneration and suburban expansion.
+It is one of the main economic hubs of the north central part of Ireland and has a range of financial services, legal, medical, industrial and retail enterprises.
+The town's main commercial and retail centres are located on Main Street and Farnham Street.

-Adjacent to the Courthouse is the Cavan Central Library building constructed in 2006.
-The entrance is dominated by an aquarium, with commissioned bog oak sculptures by local artist Joey Burns that portray Cavan history.
-An arts feature based on Gulliver's Travels enriches the interior space, and two large paintings by award-winning author PJ Lynch were commissioned by Cavan Library Service, in a lasting tribute to Jonathan Swift and to Cavan where Gulliver's Travels was written.
+Adjacent to the courthouse is the town's main library.
+The building, opened in 2006, is officially known as "Johnston Central Library and Farnham Centre".
+The entrance contains an aquarium with commissioned bog oak sculptures by local artist Joey Burns that portray Cavan history.
+There is also an arts feature based on Gulliver's Travels in the interior space, and two large paintings by the author PJ Lynch were commissioned by Cavan Library Service, in a tribute to Jonathan Swift and to Cavan where Gulliver's Travels was written.

 Transport

 Road

 The town is located on the junction of two national routes, the N3 to Dublin and N55 to Athlone.
 The National Development Plan provides for a major upgrading of the route with an M3 motorway from Kells to Dublin (completed and officially opened on 4 June 2010) and type 2 dual carriageway from Whitegate on the Meath border to Cavan, which will eventually bypass Virginia too.
 The N3 and N55 eastern bypass around Cavan town was fully completed in March 2006, eliminating the need for heavy traffic to pass through an already congested town.